Recent trade makes Alzamend Neuro Inc. (ALZN) Stock an appealing buy

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.70 percent of Alzamend Neuro Inc. shares are owned by insiders, and 6.70 percent are held by financial institutions.
-AULT MILTON C III, the 10% Owner at Alzamend Neuro Inc. (ALZN) has bought 4,681 shares of firm on Nov 23 at a price of $1.99 against the total amount of $9315.0.
-In another inside trade, AULT MILTON C III, 10% Owner of Alzamend Neuro Inc. (NASDAQ:ALZN) bought 15,000 shares of the firm on Nov 22 for a total worth of $28498.0 at a price of $1.90.
-An inside trade which took place on Nov 08, 10% Owner of Alzamend Neuro Inc. AULT MILTON C III bought 145,000 shares of firm against total price of $0.37 million at the cost of $2.57 per share.
+AULT MILTON C III, the 10% Owner at Alzamend Neuro Inc. (ALZN) has bought 17,000 shares of firm on Dec 01 at a price of $1.98 against the total amount of $33725.0.
+In another inside trade, AULT MILTON C III, 10% Owner of Alzamend Neuro Inc. (NASDAQ:ALZN) bought 5,319 shares of the firm on Nov 30 for a total worth of $12058.0 at a price of $2.27.
+An inside trade which took place on Nov 23, 10% Owner of Alzamend Neuro Inc. AULT MILTON C III bought 4,681 shares of firm against total price of $9315.0 at the cost of $1.99 per share.